 Research has shown the beneficial effects of therapeutic treatment for substance use disorders in the criminal justice system.
 Medication-assisted treatment has also proven to be effective.
 Mental Health Courts are another strategy for addressing behavioral health needs.
 While some states and county employ these methods to reduce the likelihood of reincarceration, most others miss opportunities to improve public health and safety.

-In this project, the BHWRC will engage organizations and agencies involved in the intersection of corrections and mental health.
-The study aims are to:
+In this project, the BHWRC engaged with organizations and agencies involved in the intersection of corrections and mental health.
+The study proposed to do the following:

 - Identify counties and states with behavioral health workforce development programs for adult and juvenile correctional facilities